-If you look really hard at the photo below you’ll see that in amongst the riot of greenery, there’s some almond trees!
+If you look really hard at the photo below you’ll see that in amongst the riot of greenery, there are some almond trees.
 Hmmm, this is taking understorey to the next level – it’s almost become the overstorey!

 One of the major ways that organic gardens and farms differ from those that use chemicals like herbicides is that we appreciate the many benefits that weeds can provide.

-In addition to that they shade the ground, they provide crucial habitat and food for the soil microbes that are so important for fertility for our trees, and they take carbon out of the air and pump it into the soil, just to name a few.
+In addition to that, they shade the ground.
+They provide crucial habitat and food for the soil microbes that are so important for fertility for our trees.
+They also take carbon out of the air and pump it into the soil.

-If you have animals at your place, weeds can also be a wonderful source of feed, in exchange for which the animals will fertilise your soil, eat pests, and possibly even provide you with other benefits like eggs or meat (if you’re not vegetarian).
+If you have animals at your place, weeds can also be a wonderful source of feed.
+In exchange, the animals will fertilise your soil, eat pests, and possibly even provide you with other benefits like eggs or meat (if you’re not vegetarian).

 Like most things in gardening and farming, deciding how to manage your weeds and understorey plants is a matter of weighing up the pros and cons.

-We reckon in most circumstances the pros of weeds by far outweigh the cons, but to get the maximum benefit from them we like to keep them short and don’t let them go to seed.
+We reckon in most circumstances the pros of weeds by far outweigh the cons.
+To get the maximum benefit from them we recommend keeping them short and not letting them go to seed.

-So, here’s our top three tips for managing the weeds and understorey plants under your fruit trees in spring:
+Top three tips for managing weeds under your fruit trees…

-- Keep them short: The best and most natural way to do this is with animals, so if you have access to pigs, geese or chickens they can do the job for you at no cost, otherwise mow the weeds with a mower or hand scythe before they get too long.
+- Keep them short: The best and most natural way to do this is with animals.
+If you have access to pigs, geese or chickens they can do the job for you at no cost.
+Otherwise, mow the weeds with a mower or hand scythe before they get too long.
 This helps to keep them in the growing phase.

 - Don’t give pests an advantage.
-Don’t let the plants under your fruit trees become a ladder for pests to get into your tree, or an un-managed host habitat for pests like grasshoppers. #1 is a good short-term strategy, with #2 being the long-term strategy we’re aiming for, but in the meantime mulching around your fruit trees can help to keep the weeds down for a bit longer in between mows.
+Don’t let the plants under your fruit trees become a ladder for pests to get into your tree, or an un-managed host habitat for pests like grasshoppers. #1 is a good short-term strategy, with #2 being the long-term strategy to aim for.
+In the meantime mulching around your fruit trees can help to keep the weeds down for a bit longer in between mows.